Selecting the AF Area

 You can resize the Zone AF frame displayed for Flexible Zone AF 1–3.

-1. Press the AF point selection button during shooting screen display.
+Press the button during shooting screen display.

-2. Press the Rate button.
+Press the button.

-3. Adjust the Zone AF frame size.
+Adjust the Zone AF frame size.

-• Use the or dial to adjust the Zone AF frame size, then press .
+- Use the or dial to adjust the Zone AF frame size, then press .

-• To restore the default setting, press the button.
+- To restore the default setting, press the button.

 Registering AF Points (Home Position)

 You can register the position of a frequently used AF point.
-To switch from the current AF point to your registered AF point, you can use a button you assign to recalling the home position on advanced setting screens for [Direct AF point selection], [Metering and AF start], [Switch to registered AF point], or [Register/recall shooting func] in [Control customization: Customize buttons for shooting] ().
+To switch from the current AF point to your registered AF point, you can use a button you assign to recalling the home position on advanced setting screens for [Direct AF point selection], [Metering and AF start], [Switch to registered AF point], or [Register/recall shooting func] in [: Customize buttons for shooting] ().

-1. Select your preferred AF area.
+Select your preferred AF area.

-• Move the AF point or Zone AF frame to the position to register.
+- Move the AF point or Zone AF frame to the position to register.

-2. Register the AF point or Zone AF frame.
+Register the AF point or Zone AF frame.

-• The registered AF point blinks in gray.
+- The registered AF point blinks in gray.

-• Registration when the camera is set to Whole area AF will register the entire AF area as the home position.
+- Registration when the camera is set to Whole area AF will register the entire AF area as the home position.

 Note

-• You can also clear registered AF points by clearing all camera settings.
+- You can also clear registered AF points by clearing all camera settings.

-• You can register separate home positions for each camera orientation when the orientation-linked AF point setting () is set to [Separate AF pts: Area+pt] or [Separate AF pts: Pt only].
+- You can register separate home positions for each camera orientation when the orientation-linked AF point setting () is set to [Separate AF pts: Area+pt] or [Separate AF pts: Pt only].

-• Although it has no effect if you attempt to register a home position while a subject is being tracked with a tracking frame, you can clear registered positions at this time.
+- Although it has no effect if you attempt to register a home position while a subject is being tracked with a tracking frame, you can clear registered positions at this time.

 Magnified View

-• Magnification is centered on the tracking frame when the tracking frame is white (as an active frame) after subject detection.
+Magnification is centered on the tracking frame when the tracking frame is white (as an active frame) after subject detection.

 Magnification is centered on the AF point (in the center of the screen) when subjects are detected and the tracking frame is gray, or when subjects cannot be detected.

-• Autofocusing is performed in magnified view if you press the shutter button halfway.
+- Autofocusing is performed in magnified view if you press the shutter button halfway.

-• When set to Servo AF or AI Focus AF, pressing the shutter button halfway in magnified view reverts to the normal view for focusing.
+- When set to Servo AF or AI Focus AF, pressing the shutter button halfway in magnified view reverts to the normal view for focusing.

 Caution

-• If focusing is difficult in the magnified view, return to the normal view and perform AF.
+- If focusing is difficult in the magnified view, return to the normal view and perform AF.

-• If you perform AF in the normal view and then use the magnified view, accurate focus may not be achieved.
+- If you perform AF in the normal view and then use the magnified view, accurate focus may not be achieved.

-• AF speed differs between the normal view and magnified view.
+- AF speed differs between the normal view and magnified view.

-• Preview AF and Movie Servo AF are not available in magnified view.
+- Preview AF and Movie Servo AF are not available in magnified view.

-• With the magnified view, achieving focus becomes more difficult due to camera shake.
+- With the magnified view, achieving focus becomes more difficult due to camera shake.
 Using a tripod is recommended.

 AF Shooting Tips

-• Even when focus is achieved, pressing the shutter button halfway will focus again.
+- Even when focus is achieved, pressing the shutter button halfway will focus again.

-• Image brightness may change before and after autofocusing.
+- Image brightness may change before and after autofocusing.

-• Depending on the subject and shooting conditions, it may take longer to focus, or the continuous shooting speed may decrease.
+- Depending on the subject and shooting conditions, it may take longer to focus, or the continuous shooting speed may decrease.

-• If the light source changes as you shoot, the screen may flicker, and focusing may be difficult.
+- If the light source changes as you shoot, the screen may flicker, and focusing may be difficult.
 In this case, restart the camera and resume shooting with AF under the light source you will use.

-• If focusing is not possible with AF, focus manually ().
+- If focusing is not possible with AF, focus manually ().

-• For subjects at the edge of the screen that are slightly out of focus, try centering the subject (or AF point, or Zone AF frame) to bring them into focus, then recompose the shot before shooting.
+- For subjects at the edge of the screen that are slightly out of focus, try centering the subject (or AF point, or Zone AF frame) to bring them into focus, then recompose the shot before shooting.

-• With certain lenses, it may take more time to achieve focus with autofocus, or accurate focusing may not be achieved.
+- With certain lenses, it may take more time to achieve focus with autofocus, or accurate focusing may not be achieved.

 Shooting Conditions That Make Focusing Difficult

-• Subjects with low contrast, such as a blue sky or flat surfaces in solid colors, or other cases when highlight or shadow details are clipped.
+- Subjects with low contrast, such as a blue sky or flat surfaces in solid colors, or other cases when highlight or shadow details are clipped.

-• Subjects in low light.
+- Subjects in low light.

-• Stripes and other patterns where there is contrast only in the horizontal direction.
+- Stripes and other patterns where there is contrast only in the horizontal direction.

-• Subjects with repetitive patterns (Example: Skyscraper windows, computer keyboards, etc.).
+- Subjects with repetitive patterns (Example: Skyscraper windows, computer keyboards, etc.).

-• Fine lines and subject outlines.
+- Fine lines and subject outlines.

-• Under light sources with constantly changing brightness, colors, or patterns.
+- Under light sources with constantly changing brightness, colors, or patterns.

-• Night scenes or points of light.
+- Night scenes or points of light.

-• The image flickers under fluorescent or LED lighting.
+- The image flickers under fluorescent or LED lighting.

-• Extremely small subjects.
+- Extremely small subjects.

-• Subjects at the edge of the screen.
+- Subjects at the edge of the screen.

-• Strongly backlit or reflective subjects (Example: Car with a highly reflective surfaces, etc.).
+- Strongly backlit or reflective subjects (Example: Car with a highly reflective surfaces, etc.).

-• Near and distant subjects covered by an AF point (Example: Animal in a cage, etc.).
+- Near and distant subjects covered by an AF point (Example: Animal in a cage, etc.).

-• Subjects that keep moving within the AF point and will not stay still due to camera shake or subject blur.
+- Subjects that keep moving within the AF point and will not stay still due to camera shake or subject blur.

-• Performing AF when the subject is very far out of focus.
+- Performing AF when the subject is very far out of focus.

-• Soft focus effect is applied with a soft focus lens.
+- Soft focus effect is applied with a soft focus lens.

-• A special effect filter is used.
+- A special effect filter is used.

-• Noise (dots of light, banding, etc.) appears on the screen during AF.
+- Noise (dots of light, banding, etc.) appears on the screen during AF.

 AF Range